Does Renters Insurance Cover Water Damage?

-We looked at the basic or standard coverage options, unique features that other insurers don’t have, and add-ons or riders to make sure you are sufficiently covered for a peril and to make sure you feel safe in your apartment.
+We looked at the basic or standard coverage options, unique features that other insurers don’t have, and add-ons or riders to make sure you are sufficiently covered for peril and to make sure you feel safe in your apartment.

 We only considered insurers that had a website and/or app to make your life easier and to save you time from having to be on hold over a long period via phone before you could talk to a live agent.

-Only those with an easy to use and easy to navigate website and app were considered.
+Only those with an easy-to-use and easy-to-navigate website and app were considered.

 What Kind of Water Damage is Covered Under Renters Insurance?

 Many who opt for renters insurance don’t know how much their insurer covers water damage.

 It’s true that renters insurance doesn’t cover water damage, but you have to look at the particulars to see what kind of water damage is offered by your policy.